For information about the application timeline for each award, visit our deadline schedule

-Harry.
-S Truman Scholarship
+Harry S. Truman Scholarship

 The Truman Foundation identifies aspiring leaders at an important inflection point in their development – when they are college juniors – and recognize and support their commitments to careers in public service.
 The fellowship supports the graduate education and professional development of outstanding young people committed to public service leadership, evaluating applicants on their leadership and community service as well as academic merit.
 Successful candidates have a deep and substantive record of leadership and accomplishment in community service, campus government, and/or politics, and a demonstrated capacity to be a "change agent."
 Applicants must have demonstrated already their capacity for leadership with a record of accomplishment that demonstrates their ability to achieve results.

-• Review the Opportunity Profile here.
+• View OSD's Opportunity Profile here.

 Udall Memorial Scholarship